Get started now – classes start May 3

 The Center for Academic Success (CAS) at the St. Louis campus offers workshops, study materials and appointments with tutors and academic support.

 Prospective nursing students begin the admission process by first completing an application and then interviewing with a Chamberlain admission representative.
-When all admission criteria are fulfilled, prospective students are told in writing of their admission status to a specific Chamberlain program and location.
+When all admission criteria are fulfilled, prospective students are told in writing of their admission status to our St. Louis nursing program.

 Learn more about our admission criteria to Chamberlain University’s nursing school in St. Louis, Missouri.